brian2213/Forum-MEAN-stack/README.md

 Run `npm run start:server` to start the backend server

-Run `ng serve` for a dev server.
+Run `ng serve` for a front-end server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.